-Day 2: After an early breakfast we’ll transfer to one of Delhi’s bustling railway stations where we begin our grand tour with a train ride south to the Ranthambhore Tiger Reserve.
-Gliding through the open countryside of the Gangetic Plain will be a wonderful introduction to rural India and we can expect to see Indian Pond Heron, Black-shouldered Kite, Common Peafowl, Rose-ringed Parakeet, Indian Roller, Black Drongo, and Common and Bank Mynas along the way.
-Arriving around midday we’ll transfer straight to our hotel and in the afternoon we’ll have our first of six safari drives in the reserve in search of the majestic Bengal Tiger.
-Night at a pleasant lodge outside the Tiger Reserve at Ranthambhore.
+Day 2: After an early breakfast we’ll transfer to one of Delhi’s bustling railway stations, where we’ll begin our grand tour with a train ride south to the Ranthambhore Tiger Reserve.
+Gliding through the open countryside of the Gangetic Plain will be a wonderful introduction to rural India, and we can expect to see Indian Pond Heron, Black-shouldered Kite, Common Peafowl, Rose-ringed Parakeet, Indian Roller, Black Drongo, and Common and Bank Mynas along the way.
+Arriving around midday, we’ll go straight to our hotel, and in the afternoon we’ll have our first of six safari drives in the reserve in search of the majestic Bengal Tiger.
+Night at a comfortable lodge outside the Tiger Reserve at Ranthambhore.

-Day 3: Ranthambhore is the subcontinent’s most famous and most accessible tiger reserve and we anticipate taking a number of drives inside the park during the morning and the early evening.
-We will ride in open-topped vehicles, allowing wonderful views of the wildlife and we will undoubtedly encounter good numbers of Spotted Deer, a main prey item for the elusive Tigers.
-A healthy population of the latter ensures that we have a good chance of at least one encounter with this magnificent cat.
+Day 3: Ranthambhore is the subcontinent’s most famous and accessible Tiger reserve, and we’ll take a number of drives inside the park during the mornings and early evenings.
+Our open-topped vehicles will allow excellent views of the wildlife, and we will undoubtedly see good numbers of Spotted Deer, an important prey item for the elusive Tigers.
+Elusive they may be, but the habitat here is fairly open, and a healthy population ensures that we have a good chance of at least one encounter with this magnificent cat.
 Ornithological distractions could include Painted Spurfowl, Changeable Hawk-Eagle, and White-naped Woodpecker.
 Night at Ranthambhore.

 Day 4: This will be our second full day in and around Ranthambhore.
-If we still haven’t seen a Tiger, we’ll concentrate our efforts to find one.
-However there are numerous other attractions, including a spectacular ancient fort and a series of bird-thronged lakes, while outside the reserve we have a good chance of finding regional specialities such as the gorgeous Indian Courser and elusive Painted Sandgrouse.
+If we still haven’t seen a Tiger we’ll concentrate our efforts to find one.
+There are numerous other attractions here as well, including a spectacular ancient fort and a series of bird-thronged lakes.
+Outside the reserve we have a good chance of finding regional specialties such as the gorgeous Indian Courser and elusive Painted Sandgrouse.
 Night at Ranthambhore.

-Day 5: After our final morning’s drive, we’ll leave Ranthambhore and take the train north to Bharatpur, one of the ornithological wonders of the world.
-We’ll arrive in time to sample some of the regions ornithological delights.
+Day 5: After a final morning drive in the reserve, we’ll leave Ranthambhore and take the afternoon train to Bharatpur, one of the ornithological wonders of the world.
+We’ll arrive in time to sample some of the region’s ornithological delights.
 Night at Bharatpur.

-Day 8: Leaving Bharatpur we’ll drive, through Agra, and on towards Chambal where we’ll take a boat on the Chambal River.
-Indian Skimmers still breed here and we should be able to find several of these increasingly rare birds as well as Black-bellied Terns, and perhaps Sand Larks.
-Gharial, Mugger Crocodiles and even Gangetic Dolphins are found here and we’d hope to see all three.
-We’ll spend the night at the family-run, very comfortable Chambal Safari Lodge.
+Day 8: Leaving Bharatpur we’ll drive through Agra an on towards Chambal Safari Lodge where we’ll take a boat on the Chambal River.
+Indian Skimmers still breed here, and we should be able to find several of these increasingly rare birds, along with Black-bellied Tern and perhaps Sand Lark.
+The rare Gharial, Mugger Crocodile, and even Gangetic Dolphin are also found here, and we’ll hope to see all three.
+Night at the very comfortable family-run Chambal Safari Lodge.

-Day 11: During our full day here we’ll explore the river edge for Brown and Tawny Fish Owls, Crested Kingfisher, Brown Dipper, and Plumbeous Water and White-capped Redstarts.
-The surrounding area is full of surprises and in recent years we have regularly seen Long-billed Thrush and Little Forktails as well as Mountain Hawk and Rufous-bellied Eagles.
-Many new species are possible in the forest and could include Collared Falconet, Crested Tree Swift, Hair-crested Drongo, and Orange-bellied Leafbird.
+Day 11: Today we’ll explore the river edge for Brown and Tawny Fish-Owls, Crested Kingfisher, Brown Dipper, and Plumbeous Water and White-capped Redstarts.
+The surrounding area is full of surprises, and in recent years we have regularly seen Long-billed Thrush and Little Forktail, as well as Rufous-bellied Eagle and Mountain Hawk-Eagle.
+The many new species possible in the forest could include Collared Falconet, Crested Tree Swift, Hair-crested Drongo, and Orange-bellied Leafbird.
 Night at The Den.

-Day 12: After breakfast we’ll enter the highly scenic Corbett National Park where Red Junglefowl and Kalij Pheasant are immediate possibilities.
-Please be warned that the accommodation here is spartan by Western standards; expect leaky plumbing and unpredictable supplies of heating, electricity and hot water.
+Day 12: After breakfast we’ll enter the highly scenic Corbett National Park, where Red Junglefowl and Kalij Pheasant are immediate possibilities.
+Please be warned that the accommodation here is spartan by Western standards; we can expect leaky plumbing and unpredictable supplies of heating, electricity, and hot water.
 But the food is reasonable, and the location and its birds are magnificent.
 Night in Corbett National Park.

-Day 14: After a final morning in the park we’ll drive to the old hill-station of Nainital, a journey which takes us along one of the world’s more spectacular mountain roads as we climb up into the Kumaon Hills on our way to this delightful ‘lake city’.
-We’ll stop along the way to look for birds.
-New species could include Long-tailed Broadbill, Black-throated Jay, Black-throated Bushtit, Blue-capped Redstart, and the spectacular Spotted Forktail.
+Day 14: After a final morning exploring the area, we’ll drive to the old colonial-era hill station of Nainital, a journey that takes us along one of the world’s more spectacular mountain roads as we climb into the Kumaon Hills to this delightful “lake city.”
+We’ll stop along the way to look for birds including Long-tailed Broadbill, Black-throated Jay, Black-throated Bushtit, Blue-capped Redstart, and the stunning Spotted Forktail.
 Night in Nainital.

 Days 15-16: Driving up to the mountain ridge above Nainital we’ll look across to the snow-capped Western Himalayas and the borders of China and Nepal.
-If the weather is clear we’ll be able to see Nanda Devi, at 7816 metres is India’s highest peak, from a view-point often alive with Oriental Turtle Doves, Chestnut-crowned and White-throated Laughingthrushes, Grey-winged Blackbirds, and Red-flanked Bluetails.
+If the weather is clear, we’ll be able to see Nanda Devi, at 24,500 feet India’s highest peak, from a viewpoint often alive with Oriental Turtle Doves, Chestnut-crowned and White-throated Laughingthrushes, Gray-winged Blackbirds, and Red-flanked Bluetails.
 The gentle downhill stroll back into town will add many sub-Himalayan species to our list.
-On varied walks through the surrounding valleys and forested hills we’ll hope for Hill Partridge, Altai Accentor, White-tailed Nuthatch, Rusty-cheeked Scimitar Babbler, Golden Bush Robin, Yellow-breasted Greenfinch, and Common, Dark-breasted and Pink-browed Rosefinches.
-From a nearby mountain look-out close-passing raptors could include Himalayan Vulture, Lammergeier and Steppe Eagle while other surprises could range from Cheer or Koklass Pheasant to Great Barbet, White-browed Shrike-Babbler or Rufous Sibia.
-Streaked Laughingthrush is virtually a garden bird here and the numerous wooded gullies and gardens around the town can hold many other exciting birds.
-Recent tours have produced Chestnut Thrush, Fire-fronted Serin and Russet Sparrow - all within walking distance of our hotel.
+On walks through the surrounding valleys and forested hills we’ll hope for Hill Partridge, Altai Accentor, White-tailed Nuthatch, Rusty-cheeked Scimitar-Babbler, Golden Bush-Robin, Yellow-breasted Greenfinch, and Common, Dark-breasted, and Pink-browed Rosefinches.
+From a nearby mountain lookout, close-passing raptors could include Himalayan Vulture, Lammergeier, and Steppe Eagle while other surprises could include Cheer and Koklass Pheasants, Great Barbet, White-browed Shrike-Babbler or Rufous Sibia.
+Streaked Laughingthrush is a common or garden bird here, and the numerous wooded gullies and gardens around town can hold many other exciting birds.
+Recent tours have produced Chestnut Thrush, Fire-fronted Serin, and Russet Sparrow - all within walking distance of our hotel.

-On one day we’ll visit the lake at Sat Tal, passing through coniferous forests, a patchwork of farm fields, and the deciduous woodland surrounding the lake.
+On one day we’ll visit the lake at Sattal, passing through coniferous forests, a patchwork of farm fields, and deciduous woodland surrounding the lake.
 Each of these habitats holds different birds, and highlights on previous visits have included Brown Wood Owl, White-crested and Rufous-chinned Laughingthrushes, Red-billed Leiothrix, Scaly Thrush, Black-throated Accentor, and White-capped Bunting.
 Nights in Nainital.

-Day 17: After a final day around Nainital we’ll return to Kathgodam and take another over-night sleeper train back to New Delhi.
-Night on the train.
+Day 17: After a final morning around Nainital, we’ll return to Kathgodam for our afternoon train back to Delhi.

-Day 18: Arriving in the early morning, we’ll transfer to the airport hotel and have breakfast, followed by an optional birding excursion to a site close to the capital.
-Even after nearly three weeks in this fascinating country, there will still be new species to distract us.
-These could include Eastern Orphean Warbler and regional specialities such as Brooks’s Leaf Warbler and Sind Sparrow.
+Day 18: To finish off our birding in this exciting and bird-rich part of the world, we’ll visit Sultanpur, a site close to the capital.
+Even after nearly three weeks in this fascinating country, there will still be new species to distract us, perhaps including Eastern Orphean Warbler and regional specialities such as Brooks’s Leaf Warbler and Sind Sparrow.
 Night in Delhi.

-Day 19: The tour concludes with transfers back to the airport.
+Day 19: The tour concludes with transfers to the airport.